Jungyoonlim/jungyoonlim/README.md

 Design Engineer at [Mathematics, Inc](https://www.math.inc/)  </br>
-Interests in Software, Math, Art and Design </ br>
+Interests in Software, Math, Art and Design  </br>
 Previously Applied Mathematics and Philosophy at Brown